TV Canção Nova: History

 On September 13, 2003, TV Canção Nova and its sister radio outlet received a Guinness World Records certificate for their non-commercial Catholic programming.
 As of 2007 it had consolidated itself as the largest Catholic television network in Brazil, and, in 2008, has a potential audience of 55 million viewers.

-In April 2013, TV Canção Nova began a fundraising campaign to collecy funds to upgrade its equipment to digital.
+In April 2013, TV Canção Nova began a fundraising campaign to collect funds to upgrade its equipment to digital.
 On April 22, 2015, the network announced the closure of its Rio de Janeiro news unit in order to cut costs.